-Lawrence Ferlinghetti and Two Scavengers in a Truck, Two Beautiful People in a Mercedes
+Lawrence Ferlinghetti And A Summary of Two Scavengers in a Truck, Two Beautiful People in a Mercedes

 Two Scavengers in a Truck, Two Beautiful People in a Mercedes is a poem that highlights the difference between two types of people: the working class poor and the elite rich.

 - The scene is an everyday occurrence at a stoplight in downtown San Francisco but could be happening in any major city of the world - a red traffic light causes everyone to stop, regardless of status, race, creed or gender.
 It's at this point that the poet pounces and details a microcosmic duality.